joebuhlig/OFScripts/Auto-Parser/README.md

 This is a launch agent designed to automatically parse the inbox of OmniFocus behind the scenes.
 You can email into OmniFocus and have it automatically parsed into the correct project and context.
 It can even have due dates, defer dates, flags, and estimated time.

 To use it, you simply need to create a string that is to be parsed and pass it to the OmniFocus inbox.
-You can learn more about creating the string for this [here][SM_OF_Article].
+You can learn more about creating the string for this [here](http://joebuhlig.com/using-omnifocus-for-somedaymaybe-lists/).

 # Installation